NazuRhythm/nazu-dinerjob/README.md

 ## Installations

-download this script from latest
+first, download the script from [latest](https://github.com/NazuRhythm/nazu-dinerjob/releases/tag/release) and change the folder name to nazu-dinerjob

 add this on your qb-core/shared/job.lua
 ```lua